jueyang/know-your-tools/week1.md

 **Tab completion**: It's very easy to typo commands, which can lead to errors and unintended consequences.
 One way of helping to avoid that problem is using tab completion, which allows the computer to finish typing a command that you have begun.
 Say you're in your home directory and want to go to the Desktop -- you'd type `cd Desktop`, right?
 You could also type `cd Des <tab>` and the computer would fill out the remaining text to spell "Desktop".
 This is a huge time-saver, especially when you're typing long directory paths (think something like `cd Desktop/projects/apps/django/test-app/test/apps/models.py`).
 [Here's a demo](http://www.youtube.com/watch?v=N8TaSgKJ-LM) of tab completion in action.

+**Name your file**: To make the navigation as easy and straight-forward as possible, you need to consider how you name your files and folders (aka, directories.)
+Good practises are: use lower case as much as possible.
+Do **not** use space or special characters except, when necessary, use hyphen `-` to connect multiple words.

 **Go straight home**: Your home directory is sort of like True North in command line world.
 It's a great way to orient yourself if you end up lost in the file system.
 In OSX, no matter where you are in the directory structure, you can immediately get back home by typing `cd`.

 **Guides and cheat sheets**: [Here's](http://wiseheartdesign.com/articles/2010/11/12/the-designers-guide-to-the-osx-command-prompt/) a useful guide for simple command line syntax on OSX and Linux.
 And [here's](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/) another one for Windows.

 ## List of common commands